This article is for the X-Lite 4.9.8 Build 84253 - 2017. For previous editions, please see this article.

 Step 3.
 Confirm that you have disabled all Network Address Translation (NAT) settings on the phone.

 We handle all NAT related issues.
 So, make sure to turn off any NAT settings on the phone in order for your phone to communicate properly with our servers.
 Click Topology tab, then select "NONE" for Firewall Traversal Method:

 Now hit the "OK" button at the bottom.

-DTMF is the sound a phone makes when you push a number on a phone, used predominately for phone menu navigation.
+DTMF is the sound a phone makes when you push a number on a phone, used predominantly for phone menu navigation.
 Our system uses RFC 2833 to send DTMF.
-You set this by going to the "Advanced" section on the "Navigation menu", located on the same line as "Accounts" all the way to the right.
+You set this by clicking on Preferences -->selecting Calls -->Send via RFC2833, then OK

 In the "User" portal, click on the "Users" tab.
 You will see a green "online" notation next to each user with a registered phone.

 You should now be able to place and receive calls remember to start your outbound call with a "1" followed by next 10-digits.